-The Southern Negro Youth Congress is a very important part of the development of the whole Negro movement in the south.
-The important decisions taken by this Youth Congress on the right to vote, on the unity of Negroes and whites, the special problems of the Negroes in the south, share-cropping, supporting of trade union organisations among Negro workers, was an historic step forward.
-This movement is important, because it is the first open legal movement in the south.
-Heretofore, broad, progressive movements of the Negro people in the south have been very narrow and not tolerated by the white ruling classes.
-This Congress was important, also, because young southern white workers spoke from the same platform, representing the interests of the southern whites.
+The Southern Negro Youth Congress is a very important part of the development of the whole Negro movement in the South.
+The important decisions taken by this Youth Congress on the right to vote, on the unity of Negroes and whites, the special problems of the Negroes in the South, sharecropping, supporting of trade union organization among Negro workers, was a historic step forward.
+This movement is important because it is the first open legal movement in the Hereafter, broad progressive movements of the Negro people in the South have been very narrow and not tolerated by the white ruling classes.
+This congress was important also because young Southern white workers spoke from the same platform, representing the interests of the Southern whites.

-The proclamation of the Southern Negro Youth Congress said the following:-
+The proclamation of the Southern Negro Youth Congress said the following: